ethereum/portal-network-specs/history/epoch-accumulator-test-vectors.md

-# Header Gossip Network Test Vectors
+# Epoch Accumulator Test Vectors

-This document contains test vectors for the Header Gossip Network to help implementations conform to the specification.
+This document contains test vectors Epoch Accumulator for the Header Network to help implementations conform to the specification.

 ## Header Accumulator Encodings